mjmiranda-dhi/w210-dataquality-project/web_dmb/Readme.md

 # ERRATUM.IO
 ### DMB web development for W210 Capstone Project

-I've been working for a bit on the site design.
-Plenty left to do:
+I've been working for a bit on the new site design.
+To do:
-1. Clean up user registration (pages/links)
+1. Clean up user registration (pages/links).
+Full functionality is not enabled until/unless we have an SMTP server for user account activation.
 2. Demo page:
   * `<div>` ids for targets
   * Target 1 (row 1): upload functionality